 Jorn Barger was, basically, one of the original computer nerds.
 Born in Ohio, to all accounts beardless, in 1953, he was a smart young man.
 Jorn first encountered and fell in love with computers in 1964.

 Jorn studied math and sciences in high school, and then bounced from college to college, to university, but never actually got around to getting a degree.
 Then he abandoned a career in computers, to spend some time discovering himself at The Farm, a famous hippie commune in Tennessee, and other places, for several years.

 He reemerged in the 1980s as a programmer, writing software for most of the decade, before following his deeper interest in 1989 and taking a job at Northwestern University as an artificial intelligence researcher.

 This bit matters, because it fit into Jorn’s personal obsession with the idea of analyzing human behavior through computer simulation, or, as he called it, “Robot Wisdom”.

 The Usenet years

 Jorn took to it with an almost obsessive level of gusto.
 Here was a place created for the purpose of creating communities, accessible only to other tech-savvy individuals.
 To call his writing on there prolific would sell it short.
 Jorn’s credited with over ten thousand posts.
 He helped write some of the earliest FAQs on things like ASCII art, and was active in forums on topics as diverse as AI, singer Kate Bush, and writer James Joyce.
 He was well-known and, to all appearances, well-liked for his first few years in the community.
 However, as time went on, Jorn began to experience personal friction both at work and on Usenet.
-By the end of 1992, it all came to a head, and he found himself no longer employed by Northwestern and embroiled in conflict in his old forums on Usenet, particular the Kate Bush fan forum.
+By the end of 1992, it all came to a head, and he found himself no longer employed by Northwestern and embroiled in conflict in his old forums on Usenet, particularly the Kate Bush fan forum.